 Technology can be either your best writing friend or your worst enemy.
 The difference comes down to how you use it.

-Writing apps like CleverType's AI keyboard can help unstick your creativity by suggesting alternative phrasings or helping refine your tone.
-AI tools shouldn't replace your creative process, but they can sometimes offer a new angle when you're stuck in a mental loop.
+In 2026, we're living in what some call the "AI writing revolution," but here's what most people get wrong: AI tools work best as creativity catalysts, not replacements.
+Writing apps like CleverType's AI keyboard can help unstick your creativity by suggesting alternative phrasings or helping refine your tone when you're stuck.
+Think of them as having a brainstorming partner available 24/7.
+AI tools shouldn't replace your creative process, but they can offer a fresh angle when you're trapped in a mental loop.

 However, the same devices that hold these helpful tools can also sabotage you with distractions.
 Social media, email notifications, and the entire internet are just a click away, ready to derail your focus.